 Tamas K Lengyel works as Senior Security Researcher at Novetta and holds a PhD from the University of Connecticut in Computer Science and Engineering.
 He is an avid open-source developer, acting as maintainer of the Xen Project Hypervisor, LibVMI and the DRAKVUF Dynamic Malware Analysis system.
 His expertise and interest include low-level hardware security, virtualization, networking and forensics.
 Tamas has appeared at many security conferences, giving talks most recently at BlackHat USA, CCC and the Xen Project Developer Summit.
 He can be found on Twitter with the handle @tklengyel.

-Jacob is an Advising Research Engineer at Assured Information Security, Inc. where he leads the Computer Architectures group and acts as the site lead for the Colorado branch.
+Jacob Torrey is an Advising Research Engineer at Assured Information Security, Inc. where he leads the Computer Architectures group and acts as the site lead for the Colorado branch.
 Jacob has worked extensively with low-level x86 and MCU architectures, having written a BIOS, OS, hypervisor and SMM handler.
 His major interest is how to (mis)use an existing architecture to implement a capability currently beyond the limitations of the architecture.
-He has spoken at many top-tier security conferences including Black Hat USA, THREADS, SysCan and ORNL’s CISRC as well having his work profiled by WIRED.
+He can be found posting goofy stuff to his Twitter: @JacobTorrey when not out in the mountains or tending to his critters..